skip to main content

 5.1.3 where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

-5.2 We may also use your personal information in the following situations, which are likely to be rare:
+5.2 We may also use your personal data in the following situations, which are likely to be rare:

 5.2.2 where it is needed in the public interest or for official purposes.

-6. Situations in which we will use your personal information
+6. Situations in which we will use your personal data

-6.1 The situations in which we will process your personal information are listed below.
+6.1 The situations in which we will process your personal data include, but is not limited to:

-6.1.1 making a decision about your recruitment or appointment; [Please note that the information listed at 3.4.1 and 3.4.2 are not used for the purposes of assessing your suitability for a role unless information about your health is considered as part of your fitness for work.];
+6.1.1 making a decision about your recruitment or appointment (please note that the information listed at 3.3.1 and 3.3.2 above are not used for the purposes of assessing your suitability for a role unless information about your health is considered as part of your fitness for work);

 6.1.2 determining the terms on which you will work for us;